openaq/ambassadors.openaq.org/src/content/miniCards/card-1.md

 ---
 title: "Fighting Air Pollution"
-text1: "The program enables an "
-text2: "annual cohort of advocates to fight air pollution "
 image: "@assets/images/svgs/air.svg"
 ---

-by utilizing air quality monitoring data in support of community action or scientific research.
+The program enables an **annual cohort of advocates to fight air pollution** by utilizing air quality monitoring data in support of community action or scientific research.